top of page

 large data handling, data analysis

-• In-situ data collection and analysis from ships and autonomous platforms
+• In-situ data collection & analysis from ships and autonomous platforms

 Projects